benny801205/support-vector-machine/README.md

-# SVM
+# Support Vector Machine
-Support Vector Machine
+Machine Learning, build a SVM model, and train it with given data.
 ## Library
 numpy, scipy